causerp/cangjie_runtime/stdlib/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 ## `@Types` Macro

-Functionality: The `@Types` macro provides type parameters for test classes or test functions.
+Function: The `@Types` macro provides type parameters for test classes or test functions.
 It can be placed on test classes or test functions.

 Syntax: `@Types[Id1 in <Type1, Type2, Type3>, Id2 in <Type4, Type5> ...]`
 Here, `Id1`, `Id2`, etc., are valid type parameter identifiers, and `Type1`, `Type2`, etc., are valid Cangjie types.